antimof/UxPlay/README.md

 available.
 VAAPI is preferable, (but don't use VAAPI with nVidia).
 4. Automatic screen orientation.

+# Getting UxPlay:

-**Getting it**:  either download and unzip [UxPlay-master.zip](https://github.com/FDH2/UxPlay/archive/refs/heads/master.zip), or (if git is installed): "git clone https://github.com/FDH2/UxPlay".
+Either download and unzip [UxPlay-master.zip](https://github.com/FDH2/UxPlay/archive/refs/heads/master.zip), or (if git is installed): "git clone https://github.com/FDH2/UxPlay".

-*This is a pull request on the original site https://github.com/antimof/UxPlay ; it may or may not ever get committed into the codebase  on the antimof site, as that project may no longer be active.
+*This is a pull request on the original site https://github.com/antimof/UxPlay ; it may or may not ever get committed into the codebase  on the antimof site, as that project appears to no longer be active.
 If the pull request ever gets committed, replace "FDH2" by "antimof" in the above.*

+# Building this version:

-**Building this version** (Instructions for Ubuntu; adapt these for other Linuxes, and macOS, see below).
+(Instructions for Ubuntu; adapt these for other Linuxes; for macOS, see below).

 You need a C/C++ compiler (e.g. g++) with the standard development libraries installed.
 Make sure that cmake>=3.4.1 and pkg-config are also installed: "sudo apt-get install cmake pkg-config".